NEWS ABOUT ArchEX 220905

 Yay – Yet Another Yogurt – An AUR Helper

 If you want to install certain special packages for example Google Chrome and Spotify you can/must install Yay.
 Study this tutorial about how to install and use Yay – Yet Another Yogurt – An AUR Helper Written in Go.
-Note: Yay and Spotify are pre-installed in ArchEX Build 220206.
+Note: Yay and Spotify are pre-installed in ArchEX Build 220905.
 If you want to install new packages through Yay you’ll have to run the command su exton before yay -S MyNeededProgram.
 If you’re not logged in as the ordinary user exton.
 (You can’t run Yay as root).
-NOTE: Yay is not included in Build 220212.

 The default locale/language is English.
 While installing ArchEX to hard drive using Calamares (ArchEX Installer), you can change the default locale to Swedish or any other language.